 In patients who are young and healthy, this form of treatment is enough to allow for healing, usually over a period of a few weeks.
 Crutches may be needed in some cases to keep the weight of the ankle while moving around.

-In severe cases, surgery may be needed.
+In severe cases, a bunion treatment or lapiplasty surgery may be needed.
 This is why it’s so important to trust your care to only the best foot and ankle specialist Boynton Beach.
 Surgery can treat chronic instability caused by repeat sprains in athletes and highly active people.

 Your options will be explained in detail during your consultation.